Skip to main content

 Overview

 lua source manages your agent’s workspace backup version history.
-Every lua push records the canonical state of your project. lua source list shows the version timeline; lua source rollback restores any past version into your local workspace as a new version (history is append-only).
+Every lua push records the canonical state of your project. lua source list shows the version timeline.
+For rollback, prefer lua version promote — instant and atomic, no re-upload; lua source rollback (deprecated) remains available for restoring past source files into your workspace.

 lua source list # Recent 50 versions, active marked with *